Fazorath/AbyssTracker/README.md

 Adding to File branch created to work on the functionality to add end of session reports to a text file for more advanced storage

-# 4/10/2024
+# 4/10/24
 implemented adding the session details to a Txt file at the end to keep long-term track of profits and time spent. + Getting the hang of using branches to work on specific info and then pulling to the main.

-# 4/18/2024
+# 4/18/24
-Got back into doing incursion with a cool group of people in WTM I now have an abyssal tracker that prompt for profit which should always remain a stable 31m and then asks for time.
+Got back into doing incursion with a cool group of people in WTM I now have an abyssal tracker that prompts for profit which should always remain a stable 31m and then asks for time.
 I am going to focus now on making an average tracker at the end of the session that shows up to tell you how much you made per hour.

 # 4/21/24
-Incursion modules Try again prompt has been updated to use 0 and 1 aswell as added a incursions ran counter like in the abyss module to keep track.
+Incursion modules Try again prompt has been updated to use 0 and 1 as well as added an incursion ran counter like in the abyss module to keep track.